Engineering Hubbard models with gated two-dimensional moir\'e systems: Introduction

 In this paper, we focus on the engineering of Hubbard models with a 2D EG that lives in a moiré potential.
 The Hubbard model, originally introduced to study magnetism in materials with narrow $3d$ bands~\cite{Hubbard_PRSLA1963}, has been extensively explored due to its simple Hamiltonian, rich phase diagram, and relevance to high-$T_c$ superconductivity~\cite{Qin_ARCMP2022}.
 Realizing the square Hubbard model in moiré materials would provide a valuable experimental platform to complement existing theoretical studies, for example by enabling transport measurements to probe superconductivity.
 In Fig.~\ref{fig:schematic} we provide a schematic overview of the system we study and the basic idea of our work.

 We study the ground state order of the 2D EG system as a function of the moiré potential depth and the gate separation.
 We employ a density-functional specifically parametrized for this system~\cite{Yang_PRB2025}, and perform density-functional theory (DFT) calculations under the local-density approximation (LDA), more specifically local spin-density approximation (LSDA).
 We scan the interaction range, strength, and density/filling systematically to identify ground-state orders.
 With a square moiré potential and gate separation much smaller than the moiré lattice constant, we find ground-state orders that closely resemble those found in the square lattice Hubbard model, including the stripe phase~\cite{Xu_PRR2022,Xu_JPCM2011}.
 Away from this Hubbard regime, the system exhibits alternative ground-state orders.
+A phase diagram for $1/8$ hole doping from half-filling is shown in Fig~\ref{fig:phaseDiagram}, and discussed in further detail in Sec.~\ref{ssec:Hub-doped}.

 To gain intuitive insight into the underlying lattice model and facilitate direct comparison with experiments, we also perform systematic downfolding using Wannier functions to map the 2D EG in both triangular and square moiré potentials onto effective lattice models.
 We find that in the parameter regime where the stripe phase emerges, both longer-range hopping and inter-orbital interactions are negligible.
 The ratio of intra-orbital interaction $U_0$ to nearest-neighbor hopping $t_1$ in this regime are consistent with those associated with the stripe phase in the square Hubbard model.
 Notably, the critical $U_0/t_1$ required to stabilize the stripe phase in the square moiré system is significantly smaller than that in triangular moiré systems realized in current experiments.